 Marmalade.
 I love the stuff.
-I spread it thickly on hot buttered toast, stir spoonfuls in my porridge, spread it over joints of ham and use it to make this gorgeously sticky orange marmalade cake.
+I spread it thickly on hot buttered toast, stir spoonfuls in my porridge, spread it over joints of ham and use it to make a batch of these sticky orange marmalade flapjacks and this gorgeous orange marmalade cake.

 What is the whole fruit method for making marmalade?

-Basically the whole fruit method involves cooking the whole fruit in simmering water for the best part of a couple of hours.
-The fruit is then juiced, shredded and cooked with sugar.
+Basically, the whole fruit method involves cooking the fruit in simmering water for the best part of a couple of hours.
+The oranges are then juiced, shredded and cooked with sugar.

-Using this method gives a darker and less delicate result than the traditional jelly method, but it’s certainly less time consuming and is a good option if you’re short on time.
-Don’t get me wrong – this method isn’t completely hands off!
+Using this method gives a darker and less delicate result than the traditional jelly method, but it’s certainly less time-consuming and is a good option if you’re short on time.
+Don’t get me wrong though – this method isn’t completely hands off!

-You still have to shred the orange peel, but I find this kind of thing pretty relaxing – I make myself a cup of tea, switch the radio on or a good podcast and get slicing.
+You still have to shred the orange peel which takes a while, but I find this kind of thing pretty relaxing.
+I make myself a cup of tea, switch the radio on or a good podcast and get slicing.
+It’s quite therapeutic work.

-How thickly/thinly you slice the fruit is a matter of personal preference – some people prefer long thin shreds, while others favour short, chunky pieces.
+How thickly/thinly you slice the fruit is a matter of personal preference – some people prefer long thin shreds in their marmalade, while others favour short, chunky pieces.

 A shot of whisky, rum or Cointreau stirred into the marmalade before spooning into the jars is a great addition but of course, entirely optional.